leoboy55/MemoryGame-/README.md

 # MemoryGame-
-Memory game made in JS
+My journey learning Javascript.
+You can find the Memory game in the Final Chapter of my mini projects!